ErhanYILMAZ/DESC_Model/README.md

 Double Enhanced Self Correcting(DESC) model is an Electrical Equivalent Circuit Model for lithium-ion batteries that also can be used for other battery types.
-Related article for DESC can be accessed here <DESC paper link will be here hopefully later>

 DESC is an enhanced  derivative of Enhanced Self Correcting(ESC) Model from Gregor Plett.
 Thus, same documentation for ESC model and DESC model article can be used as referenced to understand